 Is the temperature falling?
 Are conditions right for moisture in the air to condense and freeze on road surfaces, forming black ice that is slick but nearly invisible?

-A car traveling 55 mph covers 81 feet per second.
+A car travelling 55 mph covers 81 feet per second.
 Distance between vehicles should double in marginal conditions, from one car length for every 10 mph of speed to two or three car lengths depending on just how bad conditions are.
-For example, on snow and ice, cars traveling 40 mph should be eight-to-12 car lengths apart.
+For example, on snow and ice, cars travelling 40 mph should be eight-to-12 car lengths apart.

 If a car starts to slide when the brakes are applied, stop braking immediately, and apply the brakes again, but more slowly.

 Steer into skids - which means if your car is sliding to the right, turn the wheel to the right until you have control, then gently steer back onto the road.
 Often there's time to pull off this maneuver; sometimes there isn't.

 Nobody is born knowing how to drive, and this goes double for driving in slippery conditions.
 Safe driving on snow and ice is learned only through practice, and it's often best to practice on a real driving course where the consequences of a slide are not dire.
 Next best place to practice starting, turning, and stopping on snow?
 A large parking lot, empty of other vehicles.